[Investigation] How Big Tech dominates EU's AI ethics group

 Floridi said he was interacting with "some major companies" that were looking to "make a lot of money" doing the "auditing of AI as a service once either soft regulations or hard regulations are coming into play.
 So, watch that space."

-Google, Microsoft, Facebook, Jacob Uszkoreit, and Cecilia Bonefeld-Dahl did not respond to our requests for comment.
+Google, Microsoft, Jacob Uszkoreit, and Cecilia Bonefeld-Dahl did not respond to our requests for comment.

+Facebook, now rebranded and reorganised under the Meta umbrella company, said: "We support independent research and public debate on how technology, including AI, affect society.
+When we make financial contributions to advance the public debate, we don't tie our contributions to specific positions or research outcome."

 Author bio